SaltedEggCalamari/dsp_project_audio_classification/README.md

 - Step 4: Fixed-length padding/truncation.
 This step processes the audio length to a uniformed length as the prior steps may have trimmed off the duration of the audio file

-For these 4 steps in preprocessing, there are 4 configurable parameters: top_db, pre_emphasis_coeff, target_rms, and fixed_duration.
+For these 4 steps in preprocessing, there are 4 configurable parameters: *top_db, pre_emphasis_coeff, target_rms, and fixed_duration*.

 ### top_db
 This parameter configures the threshold for whether an audio value should be trimmed.
 This value is measure in dB.